gavin-lai/arm-templates/Web and Database Stack/README.md

 2. One (1) Windows 2012 R2 Web Server with a public IP
 3. One (1) Windows 2012 R2 MS SQL Web Edition Server
-4. Approprivate storage accounts for virtual servers
+4. Appropriate storage accounts for virtual servers